NHS Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For NHS Data Breach

 So, now it’s time to try and answer the question “How much compensation do you get for a breach of confidentiality?”.

-In 2015, the Court of Appeal when hearing the case of Vidal-Hall and others v Google Inc , decided that claimants are allowed to seek damages for distress caused by a data breach even if they suffered no pecuniary (financial) loss.
+In 2015, the Court of Appeal in the case of Vidal-Hall and others v Google Inc , decided that claimants are allowed to seek damages for distress caused by a data breach even if they suffered no pecuniary (financial) loss.
 It was advised that such injuries should be valued in line with personal injury law.

 As you’ll probably realise, psychiatric injuries like stress, anxiety or Post-Traumatic Stress Disorder (PTSD) affect people differently.
 Therefore, it’s not possible to use a claims calculator here to accurately estimate how much compensation you could receive.
 For now, we’ve listed some compensation amounts for different psychiatric injuries in the following table.
 It contains example payments listed in the Judicial College Guidelines (JCG) which courts and lawyers use to help them calculate compensation amounts.
+This can give you some idea of what you could receive after suing the NHS for emotional distress.

 |Type of Claim||Severity||Compensation Range||Additional Comments|